NEET Exam > NEET Notes > Chemistry Class 12 > NCERT Exemplar: The d & f-Block Elements

 (ii) MO3F

-(b) (i) Carbonyl M(CO)5 is Fe(CO)5
+(b) (i) Carbonyl M(CO)5 is Fe(CO)5.

 Q.69.
 Mention the type of compounds formed when small atoms like H, C and N get trapped inside the crystal lattice of transition metals.
 Also give physical and chemical characteristics of these compounds.

-(a) Such compounds are called interstitial compounds.
+Ans.
+Such compounds are called interstitial compounds.
+Their characteristic properties are:

-(iv) They are chemically inert.
+(iv) They are generally chemically inert compared with pure metals.

 Q.70. (a) Transition metals can act as catalysts because these can change their oxidation state.
 How does Fe(III) catalyse the reaction between iodide and persulphate ions?